Computer Engineering

 Map

-Computer Engineering (CpE) brings a core competency and unique value of integrated knowledge in both computer software and hardware, providing a balance among computer systems, hardware, and software as well as theory and applications.
-Specialization in Computer Engineering is provided via technical electives from the Department of Computer and Information Science and Engineering and the Department of Electrical and Computer Engineering.
+Topical concentration in Computer Engineering (cpe.eng.ufl.edu) is provided via technical electives from the Departments of Computer and Information Science and Engineering and Electrical and Computer Engineering.

 Via elected coursework, students specialize in knowledge areas such as computer architecture, computer system engineering, digital signal processing, embedded systems, intelligent systems, networking and communication, and security.
 Additionally, cooperative education opportunities help students develop a broader understanding of the industrial applications of computer engineering technologies.
 Graduates will be prepared to engage in graduate studies in computer engineering or to pursue career paths in many different areas of computing and its applications in high technology environments.